 Based at the Atlantis Hotel, Nobu is a safe bet on any list of the best restaurants in Dubai.
 The iconic menu fuses cutting-edge Japanese style with Arabian influences while retaining Nobu classics such as its legendary seared black cod served with sweet miso sauce, and yellowtail topped with thin slices of jalapeño.
 The menu is complemented by a sushi bar and stylish surroundings, including private areas for more intimate gatherings.
 Cooking classes are available, allowing guests to learn the secrets behind this world-famous restaurant chain, created by globally renowned chef Nobu Matsuhisa to redefine Japanese cuisine.

-Set on a bedecked pier jutting out into the Arabian Gulf, Pierchic offers some of Dubai’s finest seafood and has previously been recognized as Time Out Dubai’s Best Seafood Restaurant.
+Set on a bedecked pier jutting out into the Arabian Gulf, Pierchic offers some of Dubai’s finest seafood.
 The pier is a romantic outpost, far removed from the noise and bustle of Dubai and offering unspoiled views of the azure Gulf.
 Enjoy an intimate dinner of modern European seafood dishes alfresco, and take in views of the Arabian Gulf from your over-water dining table.
 The restaurant is located at the end of a pier at the illustrious Jumeirah Al Qasr hotel, where guests will be transported via a rickshaw.
 Before a fresh-catch dinner, sip cocktails at the stylish Pierchic Bar.